microsoft/yardl/docs/docs.md

 Generated protocol readers have a `CopyTo()` method that allows you to copy the contents of the protocol to another protocol writer.
-This makes is easy to, say, read from an HDF5 file and send it to a network stream
+This makes is easy to, say, read from an HDF5 file and send the data in the binary format over a network connection.

 ### Records